 Hi, Darin Thompson here, broker and owner of Stuart St James, what I believe is the best 100% commission Massachusetts real estate brokerage, and more broadly, a firm that is thoughtfully striving to provide massive value to real estate agents.

-I strived to create a platform in Stuart St James that offers unique value to, and is the best real estate brokerage for, experienced agents and top producers, new agents, part-time real estate agents, real estate investor agents, and real estate teams.
+I wanted to create a platform in Stuart St James that offers unique value to, and is the best real estate brokerage for, experienced agents and top producers, new real estate agents, part-time real estate agents, real estate investor agents, and real estate teams.

 Dear licensed Massachusetts real estate agents, can I ask you to think about the average careers page on a real estate brokerage website or one of the countless solicitation emails you get from real estate brokerages attempting to get you to join their brokerage: